How does bridging finance work?

 Yes it is possible to repay a bridging loan early.
 They are flexible loans by design and will only have short terms of up to 24 months.
 If you choose to pay off the loan before it is due then the lender may apply early repayment charges.

 A bridging loan is secured against a property.
 The only way to get out of a bridging loan is to repay it.
-If you default on the repayment then the lender will repossess the security property and will pursue you for any additional costs.

 The most popular ways of repaying a bridge loan are: